If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Woman adjusting washer cycle settings

-The ENERGY Star program is a government-backed program designed to help people save money and protect the environment.
-The label identifies energy-efficient products.
+The ENERGY Star program is a government-backed initiative that identifies energy-efficient products.

 FAQs